Labour hire law changes 2026

 Licence holders must notify LHA within 30 days if any of their relevant persons cease to be fit and proper – failure to do so may result in licensing action including cancellation.

-These new requirements will mean a range of changes to the information LHA collects from licence holders and applicants, and to how it assesses transactions such as licence applications, renewals, annual reporting, and updates to the details of a licensed business or its relevant persons.
+These new requirements mean a range of changes to the information LHA collects from licence holders and applicants through licence transactions.

-An overview of how these changes will affect specific transactions is available on the relevant page:
+An overview of how these changes affect specific transactions is available on the relevant page:

 More information